 Investors seeking the safety and security of a stream of dividend income from a ‘AAA’ rated stock might want to consider investing in JNJ.

-Relatively new investors might want to consider investing in JNJ for the long term as opposed to investing in companies of highly questionable value or because a company has an attractive dividend and dividend yield.
+Relatively new investors might want to consider investing in JNJ for the long term and safety as opposed to investing in companies of highly questionable value or because a company has an attractive dividend and dividend yield.

 I say this because a permanent impairment to an investor’s capital can be a tough pill to swallow.
 When this happens in the early stages of an investor’s investment journey, some learn from their mistakes.
 Others, however, retreat and swear off investing for a very long time.